-- inadequate settling in due to the key person being absent or the baby not being brought in each day to complete the settling-in plan - the key person's absence during settling in period - changes of staff - part time attendance not allowing sufficient continuity for the baby to become familiar with the surroundings and to make an attachment to the key person - change of key person in the setting - changes at home stress events in the family - baby's illness - family having been away on holiday - previous distressing experiences with another setting - The goal of any plan is to ensure the child is secure through forming an attachment with the key person. - The settling in process is reviewed; if any aspect has been missed, this needs to be re-planned.
-This may include the need for the parent/carer to stay or find a close relative or friend whom the child feels safe with if the parent/carer cannot be there. - A baby who will be attending on a part-time basis will need to come in daily until he/she is familiar and beginning to settle.
+- A picture of evidence builds up which may suggest that the baby/toddler is experiencing separation anxiety.
+This needs to be discussed with the parent and a plan made to help the child settle. - The parent and key person discuss the reasons that the separation anxiety has developed or been made worse.
+It could be due to: - hurried settling-in due to pressures on parents - inadequate settling in due to the key person being absent or the baby not being brought in each day to complete the settling-in plan - the key person's absence during settling in period - changes of staff - part time attendance not allowing sufficient continuity for the baby to become familiar with the surroundings and to make an attachment to the key person - change of key person in the setting - changes at home stress events in the family - baby's illness - family having been away on holiday - previous distressing experiences with another setting - The goal of any plan is to ensure the child is secure through forming an attachment with the key person. - The settling in process is reviewed; if any aspect has been missed, this needs to be replanned.
+This may include the need for the parent to stay or find a close relative or friend whom the child feels safe with if the parent cannot be there. - A baby who will be attending on a part-time basis will need to come in daily until he/she is familiar and beginning to settle.